The European Network of Cultural Centres was founded in 1994 to promote dialogue and cooperation between social-oriented cultural centres in Europe.

 - Cooperating with other European cultural networks to create greater synergy between such networks.

-The ENCC currently gathers 16 national or regional networks, 6 urban and rural/local networks, 40 individual cultural centres, and 16 associate members.
+The ENCC currently gathers 16 national and regional networks, 5 urban and rural/local networks, 44 individual cultural centres, and 19 associate members.